Russia 'arming the Taliban', says US

 However, Russia is not an obvious ally of the Taliban.
 The Soviet Union fought a bitter war against the US-backed mujahedin after it invaded Afghanistan in 1979.
 Many of those same mujahedin fighters joined the Taliban when it was formed during the civil war that followed the humiliating Russian withdrawal in 1989.

-The Taliban's enmity towards Russia was enduring, says Kate Clarke of the Afghan Analysts Network: "The Taliban always castigated the Northern Alliance for dealing with Russia," she says.
+The Taliban's enmity towards Russia was enduring, says Kate Clark of the Afghanistan Analysts Network: "The Taliban always castigated the Northern Alliance for dealing with Russia," she says.

 It may be that now Russian and Taliban interests are becoming more closely aligned, she speculates.